OIM3640/OIM3640/README.md

 # OIM3640
-This is a repository for OIM3640 of 2025 Fall.
+This repository contains Python scripts and Jupyter notebooks for the OIM3640 course (Fall 2025).

 My name is Zhi Li.
 I am excited to learn Python.